openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/README.md

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in petstore_api.apis and petstore_api.components.schemas may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
+If the OpenAPI document is large, imports in petstore_api.apis.tags.tag_to_api and petstore_api.components.schemas may fail with a
+RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1:
 Use specific imports for apis and models like:
 - `from petstore_api.apis.default_api import DefaultApi`
+- `from petstore_api.apis.paths.some_path import SomePath`
+- `from petstore_api.paths.some_path.get import ApiForget`
 - `from petstore_api.components.schema.pet import Pet`

-Solution 1:
+Solution 2:
 Before importing the package, adjust the maximum recursion limit as shown below:
 ```
 import sys
 sys.setrecursionlimit(1500)
 import petstore_api
-from petstore_api.apis import *
+from petstore_api.apis.tags.tag_to_api import *
 from petstore_api.components.schemas import *
 ```